Anri-Lombard/DL-AI-Short-Courses-Notes/Course1/Notes.md

 A **Vector store** is a database of vectors that can be queried for similar vectors.
 An **Embedding** is a vector representation of a piece of text which allows us to compare it to other pieces of text.

+LLMs can only inspect a few thousand words at a time.